 August 29 - Faith is unutterable trust in God, trust which never dreams that He will not stand by us.

 September 1 - The destined end of man is not happiness, nor health, but holiness.

 December 2 - Thoughts about myself hinder my usefulness to God.
 God is not after perfecting me to be a specimen in His showroom.
 He is getting me to the place where He can use me.

 December 31 - Leave the Irreparable Past in His hands, and step out into the Irresistable Future with Him.

-My Utmost for His Highest isn't a feel good devotional.
+My Utmost for His Highest is a classic devotional that Christians have enjoyed for decades.
 It isn't light reading like so many others.
 It is deep.
 It will make you squirm.
 It will convict you.
 It will encourage you.
 And mainly, it will help you grow spiritually.
 And isn't that the goal of reading a devotional?